-Among the many skills we want to teach our children early in life, character is often taken for granted.
+Among the many skills we want to teach our children early in life, character education is often the one we most focus upon and worry about.
 Many parents hope character will come naturally as their child grows and gains more life experience.
 Unfortunately, the research says otherwise.
 Character must be taught and modeled early on, just like other skills.

 Primrose has always recognized the importance of teaching children character.
 It is an important component of our Balanced Learning® curriculum, which balances character development, play and academics to give children a strong, well-rounded foundation for learning and life.
 But, as parents (and grandparents) know, teaching a young child things like patience and cooperation can sometimes be much easier said than done.